hugsy/proxenet/docs/plugin.md

 # Write-Your-Own-Plugins

-It is a fact that writing extension for `Burp` is a pain, and other tools only provides plugins (when they do) in the language they were written in.
+It is a fact that writing extension for `Burp` is a pain, and other tools that do, only provide plugins in the language they're written in.
-So the basic core idea behind `proxenet` is to allow pentesters to **easily** interact with their HTTP requests/responses in their favorite high-level language.
+So the basic core idea behind `proxenet`, is to allow pentesters to **easily** interact with HTTP requests/responses in their favorite high-level language.

-## HOWTO write my plugin
+## HOWTO write a plugin

-It was purposely made to be extremely easy to write new plugin in your favorite language.
-You just have to implement two functions respectively called (by default) `proxenet_response_hook` and `proxenet_request_hook` which have the following properties:
+`Proxenet` was purposely made to be extremely extensible, and as such, it is easy to write plugins for it in your favorite language.
+You just have to implement two functions called (by default) `proxenet_response_hook` and `proxenet_request_hook`.
+These two functions have the following properties:

 - take 3 arguments
   1.   `request_id` (or resp. `response_id`) - type Integer - the request/response
   identifier.
-This parameter is unique for each request and allows to link a request to its response(s) from the server (as a response can be delivered in different chunks).
+This parameter is unique for each request and allows linking a request to its response(s) from the server (as a response can be delivered in different chunks).
   2.   `request` (or resp. `response`) - type String - the request/response itself.
-The format is (depending of the interpreter) either a regular string or an array of bytes.
+The format (depending of the interpreter), is either a regular string or an array of bytes.
   3.   `uri` - type String - the full URI
 - return a String (or array of bytes)

-Simply drop the new plugin in the plugins directory either specified on the command line (via the `-x` option), or by default in the location defined by `CFG_DEFAULT_PLUGINS_PATH` (by default `./proxenet-plugins`).
+To use, simply drop the new plugin into the default plugins directory (as defined by `CFG_DEFAULT_PLUGINS_PATH` (by default `./proxenet-plugins`), or by specifying the command line option `-x`.
+.

 You can then load the plugin via the client.
 ```bash